aldreth/tarrant.org.uk/src/posts/2006/2006-01-30-coffee-cinema-parents-evening.md

 ---
-title: Coffee, Cinema & Parents' Evening
+title: 'Coffee, Cinema & Parents'' Evening'
-description: ""
+description: >-
+  I had coffee this morning with Mark and Michelle - nice to see them at the same time!
+After lunch...
-date: 2006-01-30
+date: '2006-01-30'
-permalink: 2006/01/30/coffee-cinema-and-parents-evening/
+permalink: /2006/01/30/coffee-cinema-and-parents-evening/
 tags:
   - Edward
 author: Edward